daskeyboard/daskeyboard.io/q-api-quick-start.md

 ## Next steps

 As seen in this simple example, once authenticated, it is very easy to send a signal to a Q device.
-The Q device receives it almost instantaniously.
-Keep going and head over to the full API documentation to setup your Q device into a useful notification dashboard.
+Ready to program your dashboard keyboard?
+Head over to the full API documentation:  https://github.com/DasKeyboard/q/blob/master/q-api-doc.md